 Fun Ways Kids Can Learn with Lemons

-This month we were lucky enough to try out the new Green Works StemBox subscription service as part of this sponsored post!
+This month we were lucky enough to try out the new Green Works StemBox subscription service.
 I wrote a post last year about how Green Works is working to get more girls interested in STEM (Science, Technology, Engineering, and Math) fields; this subscription box is part of that outreach program!

 Green Works has a great reason to be interested in attracting and keeping women in STEM fields.
 The team that created the laundry and household cleaners that make up the Green Works line was headed up by female scientist Maria Ochomogo.
 A portion of the proceeds from each March Green Works StemBox subscription will be donated to AAUW, The American Association of University Women, to continue their work of empowering women and girls through advocacy, education, philanthropy and research.